collective/collective.geo.geographer/collective/geo/geographer/README.txt

     (-100, 40)

-A simple view could we
+A simple view notify us if a context is geo referenceable
     >>> doc.restrictedTraverse('@@geoview').isGeoreferenceable()
     True